Praise-Atadja/CognitiveQuest/README.md

 # PROJECT NAME: CognitiveQuest (Autism Prediction)

 ## Project Overview
 This project aims to develop a classification model to predict Autism Spectrum Disorder (ASD) using machine learning techniques.
 The model will be trained on the Autistic Spectrum Disorder Screening Data for child and adult dataset, which contains influential features for detecting ASD traits in adults and children.
-By analyzing behavioral features and individual characteristics from the dataset, this project aims to build a robust screening method that can assist healthcare professionals in early autism diagnosis.
+By analyzing the dataset's behavioural features and individual characteristics, this project aims to build a robust screening method that can assist healthcare professionals in early autism diagnosis.

 # **The Dataset**
 **Short Description of the Data:**